McArthur Lake (Saskatchewan): Minerals

-Dark gray to black garnet-hornblende gneiss is exposed in an area from north of Bentz Bay to just south of McArthur Lake.
+Dark grey to black garnet-hornblende gneiss is exposed in an area from north of Bentz Bay to just south of McArthur Lake.

 Small areas of hornblende and/or biotite migmatite are found near the lake.

 The light to dark gray outcrops are usually rounded and weathered.

 Dykes, lenses, and veins of pegmatite are abundant in the meta-sedimentary rocks and granitic bodies between the north of Attitti Lake and McArthur Lake.

 The northeast shore of Charbonneau Island has chalcopyrite and pyrite associated with stringers of pink pegmatite in biotite-hornblende migmatite.

 In 1958 the Hudson Bay Exploration and Development Company staked claims to this area based on a aerial electromagnetic and magnetometer survey.

 The company undertook a geophysical survey and some diamond drilling, then allowed the claims to lapse.